Roof Drains on Flat Roofs

-Roof Drains are one of the most problematic areas on a roof.
+Roof Drains on Flat roofs are one of the most problematic objects.
 The positioning, design, and installation of a drainage system are one of the most important factors to have a relatively low maintenance roof.
 The average flat roof does not have an optimized draining system.
 Most of the time there is not a positive pitch to let water drain, and that causes ponding.
 Every roof is unique, and the drainage system should be customized for each roof.

 Things to consider when designing a Roof drains system.